 The Company is exposed, in varying degrees, to a variety of financial related risks.
-The fair value of the Company's financial instruments, including cash, amounts receivable, investments, and accounts payable and accrued liabilities approximates their carrying value due to their short-term nature.
+The fair value of the Company's financial instruments, including cash, amounts receivable, and accounts payable approximates their carrying value due to their short-term nature.
 The type of risk exposure and the way in which such exposure is managed is provided as follows: